-I am a PhD candidate in the department of anthropology at Indiana University and an assistant editor of the Journal of Community Archaeology and Heritage.
-My research interests include postindustrial landscapes, urban blight, sustainable demolition practices and adaptive reuse, and representations and narratives of urban decline and renewal in mass media.
+I am a doctoral candidate in the department of anthropology at Indiana University and an assistant editor of the Journal of Community Archaeology and Heritage.
+My research interests include postindustrial landscapes, urban blight, sustainable demolition practices and adaptive reuse, and narratives of urban decline and renewal in popular media.
 In 2015, I received a Dissertation Fieldwork Grant from the Wenner-Gren Foundation to carry out my dissertation project, an ethnographic investigation of perspectives on and approaches to blight removal and management in Detroit, Michigan, where I currently live.
-For more info about my interests and projects, connect with me on LinkedIn and Academia.edu.
+For more information about my interests and current projects, connect with me on LinkedIn and Academia.edu.

 This blog focuses on my research in Detroit, but also more broadly on the intersections of (post)industrial heritage, media, art, and material culture.
 I’m interested in how people have engaged with and thought about vacant and derelict spaces throughout time.
 For example, you may see posts here that focus on ruin porn photography and urban exploration as alternative or ‘unauthorized’ ways of documenting and understanding the past.